Ul2910/TicTacToe/README.md

 #### Description:
 3 board sizes and 3 modes available:
-Board sizes: 3x3, 4x4, 5x5
 Modes: human vs human, human vs computer, computer vs computer.
+Board sizes: 3x3, 4x4, 5x5.
 Win - 3/4/5 in a row respectively.

-In case of human vs computer mode, who will go first has random chance 50%.
+In case of human vs computer mode, who will go first has a random chance of 50%.
 AI algorithm is unbeatable, 3x3 mode uses recursive minimax algorithm with alpha-beta pruning.
 4x4 - first couple of moves is random, then minimax.
 5x5 - random, then it doesn't let the opponent win, then minimax, otherwise recursion would be really slow.